sandviklee/Bedrev/README.md

 ## Description

-For our second project we decided to make a company review website.
+Bedrev is a company review website based in Norway.
 In which employes can review their company and give it a rating anonymously.
-Using data from Brønnøysundregisteret we can get information about all the companies and display it on the website in a searchable and filterable fashion.
-The website is hosted on [it2810-h23.idi.ntnu.no/project2/](http://it2810-37.idi.ntnu.no/project2/) (ntnu vm required to access).
+Using data from "Brønnøysundregisteret" we can get information about all the companies and display it on the website in a searchable and filterable fashion.

 <div style="width:70%; margin: auto;">
 <img src="./misc/images/searchpage.png">